moranneil/pands-final-project-2019/README.md

 The python program _analyse-iris-generate-boxplot.py_ can also be ran to populate the variables and generate the same resulting Boxplot.
 Click on the link [_analyse-iris-generate-boxplot.py_](https://github.com/moranneil/pands-final-project-2019/blob/master/analyse-iris-generate-boxplot.py) to view the code.

+### Scatterplots
-The Iris Dataset can be plotted using Scatter plots.
-Here we plot two scatter plots for each of the three species of Iris flower for both Sepal and Petal width and length comparsions.
+The Iris Dataset can be plotted using Scatterplots.
+Here we plot two scatter plots for each of the three species of Iris flower for both sepal and petal width and length comparsions.

 The iPython code for the Iris Sepal Scatterplot is given below.
 Like the other programs the same libraries are imported.
 The extra lines of code for the sepal Scatterplot are given below.